aoloe/php-senape/README.md

     - [x] test mustache for the php side
     - [x] test mustache for the js side
     - [x] create a template for the comment submission area
+    - [ ] display the form before or after the list (settings)
+    - [ ] dynamically add a form / move the form below the comment when in reply mode (js mandatory)
+      - [ ] create the javascript to move / add the form
+      - [ ] add a "reply to" hidden field in the form
     - [ ] create a template for the comments list
     - [ ] create a template for the comment
     - [ ] dynamically add the result to the html
+    - [x] if the settings say so, add labels to the input boxes
 - [x] render the widgets from php
 - [ ] translation
-  - [ ] create a translation class
+  - [x] create a translation class
-  - [ ] create and load the tranlsation files
+  - [ ] create and load the translation files
   - [ ] use the same code schema as Scribus (de, de-CH with a full translation for each)
   - [ ] the translation files should contain all the strings (if not translated then in english)
   - [ ] allow the user to add his own translation for strings he sets in the settings
+  - [ ] import all translation files from hashove (public domain)
+  - [ ] replace the keys in the translation files with the string in the code
+  - [ ] add a `tr_count()` function that respect the numerals
 - [ ] handle errors
   - [ ] show the errors from php
   - [ ] return the errors as json and display them.